EmmanuelLefevre/Documentations/Tutorials/powershell_global_git_ignore_manager_script.md

 function Test-GitAvailability {
   param (
     # Default message
-    [string]$Message = "⛔ Git for Windows is not installed (or not found in path)...
+    [string]$Message = "⛔ Git is not installed (or not found in path)...
 Install it before using this command ! ⛔",

     # By default text is centered
     [bool]$Center = $true